ehulders/Meraki-Ansible-Deployment/readme.md

 ## Automate deployment with Github Actions

 A more preferred option may be to automate this deployment process with a CICD pipeline.
+In 2019, Ansible introduced their actions feature which allows for users to create their own CICD pipelines which allow for actions to be taken upon certain events from playbooks such as a push, pull, merge etc. In this section we'll go onto examine this feature and how it can be used to create a pipeline for deploying Meraki networks.

 ### Github Actions

+Building a pipeline couldn't be simplier, after clicking the actions tab you should see many options for building your own pipelines.
+Ignore these for now and select "set up a workflow yourself".
+Once selected this should give a blank text editor which you can paste the below in.
+Alternatively you can fork this repo and get the .github/workflows/main.yaml file in your repo already.
+The following sections will go onto examine this pipeline you've just created.

 ```
-name: CICD  # feel free to pick your own name
+name: CICD

 on:
   push: